 If there's a holiday coming up, you'd better believe there will be portrait studio coupons in the Sunday paper.
 And that's not the only place you'll find them: Jump on the website of any big portrait studio, and you'll find plenty more.

 Work Your Connections

 In the military?
 Belong to the AAA?
-Flash those credentials and you'll get your photos for less each and every time.
+Flash those credentials, and you may score a discount

 Sign Up for Birthday Clubs